matias-gonz/mag-analyst/README.md

 MagAnalyst currently uses the following third-party libraries:
 * [minimize](https://www.mathworks.com/matlabcentral/fileexchange/24298-minimize) to find the constrained minimum of the objective function starting at the user’s initial estimates.

+## Explanation manual

+In this [Explanation document](explanation-document.md) we provide additional documentation, know how, guidelines and examples to understand the background of MagAnalyst.

 ## Examples

-These are the examples provided in the \data\sampleData folder with the current release :
+These are the examples provided in the \data\sampleData folder with the current release:

 * Mn-Zn ferrite: A soft ferrite (Mn<sub>0.51</sub>Zn<sub>0.44</sub>Fe<sub>2.05</sub>O<sub>4</sub>) with very low anisotropy.
 Similar to the curve analyzed in [JMMM article](https://doi.org/10.1016/j.jmmm.2021.168430) and in [AIP Advances article](https://doi.org/10.1063/9.0000328).
 The example is illustrated by a video available in YouTube, fitted with [one component magnetization](https://youtu.be/r4jyjOQ61yY) and [two component magnetizations](https://youtu.be/7WqBK7YCKWY).
 * Finemet - TA: Finemet (r) alloy (Fe<sub>73.5</sub>Si<sub>13.5</sub>B<sub>9</sub>Nb<sub>3</sub>Cu<sub>1</sub>) nanocrystallized under transverse field annealing and measured along the longitudinal direction of the ribbon.
 Analyzed in [JOM article](https://doi.org/10.1007/s11837-023-05704-x).